Danish man suspected of killing five in bow-and-arrow attack in Norway | Law-Order

 "I saw a group of police officers, including one who held several arrows in his hand," the woman, Marit Hoefle, told the newspaper.
 Investigators are considering whether the attacks amounted to an act of terrorism and said they would give more details of the incident later on Thursday.

-Police were interrogating the suspect and he was cooperating, his defence lawyer said.
+Police were interrogating the suspect and he was cooperating, his defense lawyer said.
 "He is cooperating and is giving detailed statements regarding this event," lawyer Fredrik Neumann told public broadcaster NRK.

-Images from one of the crime scenes showed an arrow that appeared to be stuck in the wall of a wood-panelled building.
+Images from one of the crime scenes showed an arrow that appeared to be stuck in the wall of a wood-paneled building.
 About 28,000 people live in the Kongsberg municipality.

 Following the attacks, the police directorate said it had ordered officers nationwide to carry firearms.
 Norwegian police are normally unarmed but officers have access to guns when needed.